Planning and Preparation

 - Get to know professors.
 Professors are very important resources in terms of mentoring and letters of recommendation.
 It is important that you get to know them and they get to know you.
 This means going beyond talking after classes.
 Attend a professor's office hours.
 Invite them out for a coffee.
 Ask to assist them with their research projects.
 The better a professor knows you, the more help they will ultimately be to you.

 - Explore your opportunities for undergraduate research.
 Plan a scholarly discernment project.
 Take on an internship or research apprenticeship.
 Perform your own independent research project or creative endeavor.
 Attend or present at a conference.
 Study a language abroad.
-CUSE's Undergraduate Research team can get you started with any of these types of opportunities.
+CUSE's Undergraduate Research and Experiential Learning team can help you learn more about these types of opportunities.

 The important thing to remember when taking advantage of these opportunities is to have an ultimate trajectory in mind.
 These things are much more impressive when united by a common mission or theme.